 If it has been determined that evidence of tax exemption is required, contracting officers shall follow the guidance as outlined on GSA Insite.
 Contracting officers shall input "Tax Exemption Information" in the search tool and then select "Tax Exemption Information" from the results list for point of contact information and GSA's tax exemption number.

 Subpart 529.4 - Contract Clauses

-529.401 Domestic contracts.
+529.470 Domestic contract clauses.